AMP Page URL is Redirect (3XX)

 What does the Hint check?

-This Hint will trigger for any internal URL which references an AMP Page, where the AMP page URL returns a 3XX HTTP header response.
+This Hint will trigger for any AMP Page that returns a 3XX HTTP header response.

 Examples that trigger this Hint